Preserving linear invariants in ensemble filtering methods: Specialization to the Gaussian case

 By specializing the formulas \eqref{eqn:tmap_perp} and \eqref{eqn:tmap_para} to the triangular map $\smap(\y, \xperp, \xpara)$ of \eqref{eqn:kr_gaussian}, we obtain

-Note that the formula for $\tmap^{\perp}$ and $\tmap^{\parallel}$ corresponds to the Kalman filter update in the subspace spanned by the columns of $\Uperp$ and $\Upara$, respectively.
+Note that the formulas for $\tmap^{\perp}$ and $\tmap^{\parallel}$ correspond to the Kalman filter update in the subspaces spanned by the columns of $\Uperp$ and $\Upara$, respectively.
 Remarkably, despite the recursive update of the state components (first updating $\xperp$ then $\xpara$) in the generic nonlinear case, the analysis map $\tmap^{\parallel}(\y, \xperp, \xpara)$ in the Gaussian case does not depend on $\xperp$.
 This suggests that we can fully decouple the update of the different state components with the Kalman filter, echoing a similar conclusion in the context of Kalman smoothers by \cite{ramgraber2023_smoothing_part1}.
 The analysis map in the original space $\tmap$ now reads

 where the last two equations rely on $\xperp = \Uperp^\top \x$ and $\U = [\Uperp, \Upara]$ being orthonormal.
-As noted in the previous section, rotating the state components, performing the inference in these new coordinates, and lifting the result to the original space is strictly equivalent to performing the inference in the original space.
+As noted in the previous section, rotating the state components, performing inference in the new coordinates, and lifting the result back to the original space is strictly equivalent to performing inference in the original space.
 Thus, it is natural that the analysis map of \eqref{eqn:analysis_map_block} in the Gaussian case reverts to the Kalman filter update.
-Similarly, we obtain the (\cons) analysis map $\constmap$ preserving the invariant $\invar(\x) = \Uperp^\top \x$ as
+Similarly, we obtain the \cons analysis map $\constmap$ preserving the invariant $\invar(\x) = \Uperp^\top \x$ as